Welcome to our Year 1 class blog!

-The children have settled down well in Year One and they are very keen to learn.
-The children have quickly adapted to their new environment and their new teacher which is lovely to see.
+The children are settling in to Year 1 and are very keen to learn lots of new and exciting things!
+They are adapting to their new environment, routines and new teacher which is lovely to see.

-The class are working hard to reach the expectations in Year One and have been showing both our behaviour and learning skills already.
+The class are working hard to reach the expectations in Year 1 and have already been showing positive behaviour and learning skills.

-In Year 1, there is an emphasis on hands on learning and applying our learning to our everyday lives.
-We will also look to instil values into the children to stand them in good stead for the future, including being independent, respectful, ready to learn and showing responsibility.
+In Year 1, there is an emphasis on hands-on learning and applying this to our everyday lives.
+We will also look to instil values into the children to stand them in good stead for the future; including being independent, respectful, ready to learn and responsible.

-We will be developing the children’s reading and writing skills using a variety of activities and Topics.
+We will be developing the children’s reading and writing skills using a variety of activities and topics.
 This includes reading and discussing a wide range of books, including Peace at Last and The Jolly Postman.
 In addition to the books read in school, children will be taking home with them a variety of books for them to read with you and record their progress in their reading diaries – so please make sure to check their book bags regularly!
-In our writing lessons, we will be looking at creating our own stories based on what we have read as a class as well as working on our phonics, spelling, punctuation and grammar throughout the year.
+In our writing lessons, we will be looking at creating our own stories based on what we have read as a class as well as working on our handwriting, phonics, spelling, punctuation and grammar throughout the year.

-The children’s Numeracy will be developed using objects, picture, shapes, resources and games.
+The children’s numeracy will be developed using objects, pictures, shapes, resources and games.
 The children will be encouraged to be more independent with their learning to develop their perseverance when things get tricky.
-We will also be working really hard on our number formation, recognition and understanding and begin to work on the four operations of: adding, subtracting, multiplying and dividing.
+We will also be working really hard on our number formation, recognition and understanding; using this to begin to work on the four operations of: adding, subtracting, multiplying and dividing.

 Outdoor learning is always encouraged in Year 1 to enable the children to learn about the outside world.
-This includes our topic, learning about the changing seasons, the senses and materials.
-There will be numerous opportunities throughout the year for the children to be learning outside.
+This includes our topic of ‘Who am I?’, learning about the changing seasons and our senses.
+Therefore, there will be numerous opportunities throughout the year for the children to be learning outside!

 Please look at the resources provided on our website for more information on how to support your child at home and to find copies of Rocket Words and Reading Challenges if you have misplaced your copy.

-Thank you for visiting the Year 1 blog and I look forward to an exciting and successful year for the Year 1 children!
+Thank you for visiting the Year 1 blog and I look forward to having an exciting and successful year with our Year 1 children!